redliuk/redliuk/README.md

 Here you will find both academic projects and personal project.
 I put README everywhere so the navigation should be confortable enough.

-Check the University repository for Academic-related projectstou will get a good idea of whta i've learned.
+Check the University repository for Academic-related projectst, you will get a good idea of what i've learned.

 Check Personal Projects Repository to see what i'm focus on. (repository still in progress)